What is ShinKenDo JuJutsu?

 In training, students are paired and constantly change to understand the different strengths and weaknesses of their training partners.

-If you look at a Shinken-do jujitsu class in a few weeks of training, you'll see strikes, takedowns, knives and baton defenses utilized by partners swapping ukemi and tori roles.
+If you look at a class training, you'll see strikes, takedowns, knives and baton defences with partners swapping uke and tori roles.
+(Attacker and defender)

-How is Shinkendo Jiu-Jitsu different from other martial arts?
+How is ShinKenDo Ju-Jutsu different from other martial arts?

 Martial arts can be divided into three categories: